 What exactly happened with the OpenAI research team?

-Why did OpenAI reorganize its research team?
+What led OpenAI to reorganize its research team?

-What is the new team’s primary focus?
+What is the main focus of the new team?